 Speed matters in business.
 Many decisions and actions are reversible and do not need extensive study.
 We value calculated risk-taking.

 Accomplish more with less.
 Constraints breed resourcefulness, self-sufficiency and invention.
 There are no extra points for growing headcount, budget size or fixed expense.

-Leaders listen attentively, speak candidly, and treat others respectfully.
+Leaders listen attentively, speak candidly and treat others respectfully.
 They are vocally self-critical, even when doing so is awkward or embarrassing.
-Leaders do not believe their or their team’s body odor smells of perfume.
+Leaders do not believe their or their team’s body odour smells of perfume.
 They benchmark themselves and their teams against the best.

-Leaders operate at all levels, stay connected to the details, audit frequently, and are skeptical when metrics and anecdote differ.
+Leaders operate at all levels, stay connected to the details, audit frequently and are sceptical when metrics and anecdote differ.
 No task is beneath them.